instantwifi/appernetic-hugo-project/content/post/the-doors-are-open.md

 ## Static website generators and Snipcart
 We built our website with our favorite website builder Appernetic that use the static website generator Hugo.
 To make the e-shop we have used Snipcart.com.
 We did some stupid newbie mistake with the api key, but after that everything worked out very smooth.

 Today we shoot the instruction video.
-Our goal was to do it as fast
+Our goal was to do it as fast as possible with minimal cost.
+So we used my Sony Xperia and did the